hiveeyes/documentation/doc/source/handbook.rst

 .. note::

-    For selecting a client library and communication style of your choice, we recommend taking a look at :ref:`kotori-client-handbook`.
+    For selecting a client library and communication style of your choice, we recommend taking a look at the :ref:`Kotori client handbook <kotori:kotori-client-handbook>`.

 Getting started
 ===============